maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 ##### `pterodactyl_panel_ssl_mode`
 - Determines how the role should handle the TLS certificates for the panel
 - If set to `selfsign`, the role creates a self-signed certificate and uses it for the Panel.
-  You should only use a self-signed certificate for private use or during testing.
-  For production deployments, please use a service like Lets Encrypt to generate a valid certificate.
+  You can use this for testing or behind a reverse proxy For production deployments, please use a service like Lets Encrypt to generate a valid certificate.
-- If set to `none`, the role does not manage certificates - it just loads an existing server certificate from `pterodactyl_panel_ssl_<cert/key>`.
+- If set to `unmanaged`, the role does not manage certificates - it just loads an existing server certificate from `pterodactyl_panel_ssl_<cert/key>`.
   You are responsible for providing such a certificate before running the role (for example via Lets Encrypt)
-- Default: `none`
+- Default: `unmanaged`

 ##### `pterodactyl_panel_ssl_cert`
 - Certificate file for the apache2 webserver
 - The behavior depends on `pterodactyl_panel_ssl_mode`:
-    - If `none`: This is the certificate read by the role.
+    - If `unmanaged`: This is the certificate read by the role.
 The file must already be present on the remote host and be readable by `www-data`.
     - If `selfsign`: This is the path where the self-signed certificate will be stored by this role.
 The directory must already exist.
 - Default (depends on `pterodactyl_panel_ssl_mode`):
-    - If `none`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/fullchain.pem"` (the Let's Encrypt directory)
+    - If `unmanaged`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/fullchain.pem"` (the Let's Encrypt directory)
     - If `selfsign`: `/etc/ssl/panel-selfsign.crt`

 ##### `pterodactyl_panel_ssl_key`
 - Key file for the apache2 webserver
 - The behavior depends on `pterodactyl_panel_ssl_mode`:
-    - If `none`: This is the key file read by the role.
+    - If `unmanaged`: This is the key file read by the role.
 The file must already be present on the remote host and be readable by `www-data`.
     - If `selfsign`: This is the path where the self-signed key will be stored by this role.
 The directory must already exist.
 - Default (depends on `pterodactyl_panel_ssl_mode`):
-    - If `none`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/privkey.pem"` (the Let's Encrypt directory)
+    - If `unmanaged`: `"/etc/letsencrypt/live/{{ pterodactyl_panel_domain }}/privkey.pem"` (the Let's Encrypt directory)
     - If `selfsign`: `/etc/ssl/panel-selfsign.key`

 ##### `pterodactyl_panel_upload_limit`